 I have just lost my older dog, who had bladder problems.
 I had to have her put to sleep a couple of weeks ago.
 I know my Yorkie Poo has grieved for her.
 Now all of a sudden she has peed on the rug just like the older dog would do, although I got a new area rug.
 Could this be the reason?
 She has always been trained to use puppy pads and has been very good about it.
 Your thoughts please?

 By M.V.
 Adams

 The yorkie has made a mistake.
 She thought the old dog was peeing on the rug for a reason.
 She did not realize it was a medical condition.
 Now that he is gone she has taken over the peeing on the rug duties.
-You should be able to train her out of this, but she might be confused for a while.

 I have a 15 yr old blind Maltese that is peeing on my rugs.
 Is there a spray or something I can do?